rschristopher/rschristopher.github.io/src/criticisms/index.md

 # Criticisms

+There is a lot of criticism of Bitcoin, and yet throughout all the noise, it's nearly impossible to find a critic that understands
+ Bitcoin, let alone demonstrates that understanding.

 !!! warning "*The biggest risk to Bitcoin is its lack of competent crítics.*"

-There is no end of criticism to Bitcoin, and yet throughout all the noise, it's nearly impossible to find a critic that understands
- Bitcoin, let alone demonstrate that understanding.

 This suggests that Bitcoin is actually *true*, and that the critics are plainly stupid,